dream2020/data/README.md

 An academic journal publication that will be the primary reference to this work is currently under preparation.
 In the meantime, please refer to this work in the following way:

-_Erik A. Billing (2019) Open DREAM Dataset. [github.com/dream2020/data](https://github.com/dream2020/data).
-Development of Robot-Enhanced Therapy for Children with Autism Spectrum Disorders.
-EU-FP7 grant 611391.
-DOI: 10.5281/zenodo.3571008._
+_Erik A. Billing (2019) Open DREAM Dataset.
+DREAM: Development of Robot-Enhanced Therapy for Children with Autism Spectrum Disorders.
+EU-FP7 grant 611391. https://github.com/dream2020/data. https://doi.org/10.5281/zenodo.3571008._

 [![DOI](https://zenodo.org/badge/179277477.svg)](https://zenodo.org/badge/latestdoi/179277477)